Genetics & Genomic Sciences

 • Complete the required Environmental Health and Safety (EH&S) training courses.
 Save the certificates.

 • Take the Honors Research Seminar in Genetics and Genomic Sciences (GGSC 493) course during the junior or senior year.
-This course should be taken during the first semester after completion of the research project, or alternatively can be taken concurrently with GGS Honors Research in Genetics and Genomic Sciences (GGSC 390) during the student’s final semester of supervised research.
+This course should be taken during the first semester after completion of the research project, or alternatively can be taken concurrently with GGSC Honors Research in Genetics and Genomic Sciences (GGSC 390) during the student’s final semester of supervised research.
 Can also be taken to fulfill the Capstone requirement.

 • Form your Honors Thesis Committee consisting of your faculty mentor and another faculty member at least one semester in advance of your final defense.